 +Sofonisba Anguissola (1532-1625).
 Imagine the rarity of this 16th century girl who received the same education as her male counterparts.
 Well-established as a portraitist by age 15, Anguissola became one of the leading Renaissance painters.
 Discover why it has been so difficult to identify Anguissola paintings.

 + Helen Frankenthaler (1929-2011).
-The pioneer of color field painting... and one of the rare famous painters acclaimed in her lifetime.
+The pioneer of color field painting... and one of the rare famous painters of either gender acclaimed in her lifetime.

 +Lavinia Fontana (1552-1614).
 After her Renaissance paintings were in greater demand than her husband's, he became the primary caregiver of their eleven children.
 Portraitist to Pope Paul V, Fontana worked for 40 continuous years and created 135 paintings, making her one of the most prolific female artists in art history.